TAUSBV/dqf-api/v3/README.md

 ## Authentication - Generic Users (not on production)
 Integrators can now use a single TAUS generic account to perform the authentication.
 With this approach, users need not have a TAUS account while using the API's clients.
 In order to obtain a generic account you should contact the DQF team.
 The aforementioned account gets authenticated in the exact same way as [Authentication](#authentication) describes.
 There is an extra header parameter required when using session ids that derive from generic accounts.
 In every such request you should include the user's email as the value of the **email** header.

+**IMPORTANT!!!** Note that although users will be able to seamlessly use the DQF API with this approach, they will still need to create a TAUS account providing **the same email** in order to be able to view their reports in the [Quality Dashboard](http://qd.ta-us.net/).

 <a name="attributes"/>
 ## Basic Attributes